kupiqu/fig2svg/README.md

-# Matlab/GNU Octave FIG to SVG converter
+# fig2svg toolbox: a Matlab/GNU Octave FIG to SVG converter

-Matlab/GNU Octave Figures to Scalable Vector Graphics (SVG)
+fig2svg is a Matlab/GNU Octave toolbox that converts Matlab/GNU Octave figures to Scalable Vector Graphics (SVG).
+The most important feature when comparing fig2svg to plot2svg is that fig2svg has enhanced compatibility, especially for Matlab graphics > 2014a.
+Note that plot2svg function is deprecated in the fig2svg toolbox and will be removed in the next major release (keeping it now to ease transitions from plot2svg to fig2svg).
+Thus, plot2svg use in this toolbox is discouraged.
+Please use fig2svg instead.

-# Updated Features including Matlab graphics > 2014a
+# Updated Features

-## Work in Progress:

-- 3D plots improvements (azimuth values)
-- plot2svg rename to fig2svg before first release

 ## Done: